tbreslein/capturedlambda/src/pages/blog/posts/just-enough-coding-02-basic-code-anatomy.md

 First of all, `printf` is what we call a function.
 You may remember functions from math class, like `f(x) = 2*x`, which is a function called `f` that takes an argument `x`, and returns the result of `2*x`.
-In programming, a function is similar, where it may take arguments, perform some instructions, and return it may return a result.
+In programming, a function is similar, where it may take arguments, perform some instructions, and may return a result.
 Those instructions are usually just other pieces of code, and the main use of functions is separating certain tasks from one another, giving those tasks descriptive names, and abstracting away the details of what the function does while providing an easy-to-use interface.
 `printf` does exactly that: Under the hood, there are bunch of complicated instructions happening, but the only important bit for us is that it makes text appear on the screen.

 Like functions in math, many (but not all) programming languages want their arguments handed to them as a list surrounded by parentheses.
 Here, `printf` wants you to hand it a piece of text, often called a "string".
-Since we use text to write our code, we need a way separate literal text from our code, and to do that most languages use quotation marks for that purpose, which is why the `Hello world!` in that example is surrounded by them.
+Since we use text to write our code, we need a way to separate literal text from our code, and to do that most languages use quotation marks, which is why the `Hello world!` in that example is surrounded by them.

 ### 2.3 `main()`